 A typical free, discrete, single-function, no-setting plugin loads in less than 0.5 to 2 millisecond.

 25 percent of plugin speed overhead is often consumed by one plugin.

 80 percent of total plugin load time is burned by your 5 heaviest plugins.

 The average WordPress website has 25 plugins.

-Of PagePipe’s 70 total plugins, 12 load in under 3 milliseconds.
-And 29 of the 70 load in under 1 millisecond.
+Of PagePipe’s 70 total plugins, 12 loads in under 3 milliseconds each.
+And 29 of the 70 loads in under 1 millisecond each.

 There’s usually one big-fat plugin killing speed – like WooCommerce 262 milliseconds – or more.
 Or perhaps Yoast SEO Premium plugin loading in 240 milliseconds.

 We repeat.
 These plugin speed problems are minor compared to the real problem:

 Speed killers: Undisciplined, novice site owners.